 Handmade 9k or 18k gold ring of 21×19 mm. and 12 mm amber cabochon.
 Sterling silver hoop.

 The amber It is a fossilized resin of plant origin that comes from the remains of conifers.
 Its color ranges from yellow to transparent or translucent dark brown.
-The word "amber" comes from Arabic amber, which means "what floats in the sea".
+The word "amber" comes from Arabic anbar, which means "what floats in the sea".
 Its etymology actually refers to ambergris, which is an intestinal secretion of the sperm whale that is also highly aromatic.
 However, the similarity between yellow amber (or resin) and gray amber meant that the same word was used for both.

 craft culture

 Craft time is a time that takes us out of the urgency of everyday life.
 A time that obeys the materials with which he works, listening to them and accompanying them.
-It is therefore a gesture away from the routine gesture, the one that machines repeat over and over again.
-The craft time in Belén Bajo is also the time of durable materials, metals, stones to which timeless, simple forms with a certain geometric flavor are proposed.
+It is therefore a gesture far from routine, the one that machines repeat over and over again.
+The time for crafts in Belén Bajo is also the time for durable materials, metals, stones, to which timeless, simple shapes are proposed, with a certain geometric flavor.

 Stylistic influences

-Belén Bajo jewels seek maximum formal simplicity without giving up a playful touch.
-In part, its formal universe comes from the central European rationalist and functional culture, its Mediterranean roots and the survival of the plastic forms of the Al-Andalus culture in which a geometrized nature is presented by means of infinite patterns.
+Belén Bajo jewelery seeks maximum formal simplicity without giving up a playful touch.
+In part, its formal universe comes from the Central European rationalist and functional culture, its Mediterranean roots and the survival of the plastic forms of the culture of Al-Andalus in which a geometrized nature is presented by means of infinite patterns.

 About Bethlehem Bajo